I am a big advocate of the staycation and Norfolk is the ultimate destination for this.

 A stone beach, long and thin and the access point if you want to walk out to Blakeney Point.
 There are some awesome waves here sometimes and you can often spot a seal.
 My favourite beach; I love going here and just watching the power of the sea.

 Beautiful beach huts line this beach, with the backdrop of the pine forest behind.
-I love walking along the beach and also exploring the forest behind.
+Most of all I love walking along the beach and also exploring the forest behind.
 This beach is linked to my next recommendation.

 Featured in many films, including the end of Shakespeare in Love.
 Huge and the epitome of the famous Norfolk big blue skies!
 A bit of a walk out to the sea, particularly at low tide but can’t beat a day of setting up camp in the dunes with a picnic.